 Either a telephone or online interview screen is usually the first interview you will have when discussing a job opportunity.
 Within a medium to large-sized business, a telephone screen will likely be done by someone in the HR department or someone that they have outsourced this function to.
 Whether it is a recruiter, a talent acquisition specialist, an intern, or a third-party recruiter, they likely have a standard set of screening questions for you and they might open up the floor to you to ask questions.
 I am going to say during a telephone screen, it is completely acceptable to not ask any questions.
 So, don’t fret at this stage of the game.

-If you do ask questions, be sure to not ask questions that may make you come off as uninterested.
+If you do ask questions, be sure to not ask questions that may make you come off as uninterested and unaware.